- Oct 19

-Scientists from the Leiden University Medical Centre in the Netherlands and Unilever in the UK measured the blood sugar levels of 600 men and women aged between 50 and 70.
+Scientists from the Leiden University Medical Center in the Netherlands and Unilever in the UK performed a study where they measured the blood sugar levels of 600 men and women aged between 50 and 70.
 Photographs of these people were presented to a board of 60 independent evaluators.
 What these evaluators perceived in this study was that those with higher blood sugar levels looked older than those with lower blood sugar levels.
 The researchers also discovered that with every 1mm/liter increase in blood sugar, the perceived age of that person rose by five months!
 Now if that does not scare you then I don’t know what will!

 How much you can tolerate before glycation occurs depends on your age, metabolism and how much you exercise.
 If you’re an active 25-year-old, your body can tolerate more sugar than if you are a sedentary 35-year-old.